nexus-rpc/api/SPEC.md

 the handler.
 The callback request must strip away the `Nexus-Callback-` prefix.
 E.g if a Start Operation request includes a `Nexus-Callback-Token: some-token` header, the callback request would include a `Token: some-token` header.

-If a callback query parameter is provided, the `Nexus-Callback-Token` header is **REQUIRED**.
-It MUST contain a caller-generated token that is used to recreate context when processing the callback.
+If a callback query parameter is provided, the `Nexus-Callback-Token` header is **OPTIONAL**.
+It MAY contain a caller-generated token that is used to recreate context when processing the callback.
 Handlers MUST include this header’s value as a `Token` header when invoking Callback requests.